Why writing still matters

 Some could argue that digital teaching tools have given handwriting a back seat.
 But digital tools are just the way of the world influencing the classroom.
 That is entirely right otherwise our children are learning in a way that is at odds to the world around them.
 Handwriting is still used more in a primary classroom than probably anywhere else and this too is right.
 It should remain a core staple for children of this age.
 It supports dexterity, fine motor skills, it helps the brain in its development of reading – learning to form the letter shapes whilst reading helps us to recognise and remember them.
 It is also, importantly, a method of expression that we don’t want to lose.
 Keeping the balance in our ever more digitised world will continue to be a challenge.

 The written word is more powerful than ever and we should be empowering children to use it!
 Let’s get more people putting pen to paper and writing more often.
 Why not tell children why writing by hand is important and encourage them to write a letter or card to a relative or friend?
-Check out our tips for writing at home.
+Check out our creative writing course and tips for writing at home.

 Carey Ann’s blog post originally appeared in the Huffington Post.